prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 	// Optional list of custom types defined as singletons singletons?: string[];

+	// An optional list of documents types to fetch, defaults to all documentTypes?: string[];

 	// Indicates that the website will handle multiple locales, see the `i18n` section above i18n?: boolean | Record<string, string>;